daniela1998/Advanced-Simulation-Assignments/Assignment 2/EPA133a-G16-A2 FINAL/README.md

 2. Run model_run.py to get the results of the simulation.
 The results of each step will be printed in the console.

     Output:
-                Results per step in terminal,
+                Results per step in terminal,(__Note: to reduce computational time, we commented the Vehicle print functions__)
                 [scenario0.csv](data/processed/scenario0.csv),
                 [scenario1.csv](data/processed/scenario1.csv),
                 [scenario2.csv](data/processed/scenario2.csv),